“Bloom” (reprint) in Botanicals Worth Writing About charity magazine (February 2022)

 An Exploration of Menstruation in Horror and Dark Fiction at The Horror Tree for Women in Horror Month (February 2020)

-- Winner of Australian Shadows Award 2020–Best Nonfiction.
+- WINNER Australian Shadows Award 2020–Best Nonfiction.

 The Horror of Humanity: The Tao of the Black Dog at Ginger Nuts of Horror.
 (January 2020)